shaneholloman/agentic-cursorrules/README.md

 3. Repeat this process for each desired agent window
 4. Arrange the windows according to your preferred layout

+### Using the Generated Markdown Files
+1. Generate domain-specific markdown files using the tool
+2. When working with an AI assistant:
+   - Reference the appropriate markdown file for the domain you're working in
+   - Use `@domain_name.md` to provide context to the AI
+   - Keep the AI focused on files within the specified domain
+   -
 ### Best Practices
 - Empirically tested to work well with up to 4 concurrent agents
 - Consider system resources when running multiple instances